-Most people have a mild flu-like illness when they are first infected with HIV, and it may be difficult to tell apart from other viral infections.
+Most people have no symptoms or a mild flu-like illness when they are first infected with HIV, and it may be difficult to tell apart from other viral infections.
 This illness, called ‘seroconversion illness’, often occurs around 10-14 days after infection.

 Seroconversion illness can have a range of symptoms including: